lfit/releng-global-jjb/docs/jjb/lf-macros.rst

 lf-infra-wrappers-windows
 -------------------------

-Provides lf-infra recommended wrappers which should be used in every job-template that's run on Windows systems.
+Provides lf-infra recommended wrappers for use in every job-template targetting Windows systems.